andrew-busbee/registry-radar/README.md

 # Registry Radar

-**Get notified of Docker container updates automatically!**
+**Get notified of updated Docker images automatically!**

-Registry Radar is a simple web application that monitors your Docker container images for updates and sends you notifications when new versions are available.
+Registry Radar is a simple web application that monitors Docker images for updates and sends you notifications when new versions are available.
 Instead of manually checking for updates, let Registry Radar do the work for you.

 Perfect for developers and system administrators who want to stay on top of security updates and new features without the hassle of manual checking.